 Keep Trying to Overcome Dental Anxiety

 Skipping dental checkups can have harmful, and in some cases, irreversible oral health consequences.
 Severe decay or delayed diagnosis of oral cancer are two potential dangers.
 If you are afraid of going to the dentist, you are not alone.
 This psychological disorder affects a significant portion of the population.
 Fortunately, there are many ways to manage this condition so you can undergo an exam and any needed care.
-Talk to Dr. Goodman if you or a family member suffers from dental anxiety.
+Talk to Dr. Baugh if you or a family member suffers from dental anxiety.
 The Lewisville Dentist provides oral sedation and other help for anxious patients.

 Keep Trying to Quit Tobacco

 Smoking is just as dangerous for your teeth and gums as it is for other parts of your body.
 If you’ve tried unsuccessfully to stop the practice, it’s clear that you value your health and want to lower your risk for all the issues caused or exacerbated by smoking, chewing, or vaping.